ansonl/ansonl.github.io/_posts/2024-04-15-ultimaker-s3-s5-s7-prusaslicer-profile.md

 If you have an Ultimaker S3/S5/S7 3D printer and are feeling adventurous, take the new PrusaSlicer support for Ultimaker S-line printers out for a spin!

 A fun visual test could be using some PrusaSlicer specific surface patterns that are not available in Cura.

+## Limitations

+Due to slicer and printer limitations, the new Ultimaker S-line profile has some special limits to keep in mind.

+- The extruder offset is hardcoded into the start-Gcode.
+- Time estimates are not available.
+- No thumbnail support.
+- No real GUID creation for materials.
+You can copy GUIDs from Cura sliced G-code if needed but the GUID does not affect the actual printing.
+- No binary G-code support.
+You must save G-code as ASCII.

 ## Z-lift/Wipe on Retract Travel